AkshadaRanalkar/C-Programming/README.md

 Welcome to my **C Programming Practice Repository**! 👨‍💻
 This is where I upload my daily C programs as I continue learning and mastering the C language.
 Whether it’s basic syntax or tricky logic-building, you’ll find a wide variety of standalone programs here.

+C programming language was developed in the early 1970s by American computer scientist Dennis M. Ritchie at Bell Laboratories.
+C programming is a Procedural Programming language.
+C programming is a native programming language.
+Native means it is close to the microprocessor.
+Since language is considered as native it is difficult to learn.
+C is a powerful language.
+All operating systems are written using C language in (Unix, Linux, Windows, Mac OS)

 ---

 ## 📚 About This Repo